Slavery and Human Trafficking Statement

 Statement from Senior Management

 At Pegasystems, we are committed to preventing acts of slavery and human trafficking from occurring both within our business and our supply chains.
-As part of this initiative, we have finalised and will be implementing a Supplier Code of Conduct to ensure our suppliers adhere to our high standards, and will continue to monitor and audit suppliers to these standards going forward.
+As part of this initiative, we have implemented a Supplier Code of Conduct to ensure our suppliers adhere to our high standards.
+We will monitor and audit suppliers to these standards going forward.

 Structure of Organisation